Actioner/graphql-prisma/README.md

 prisma:client  +1ms
 ```

-Prisma Client generates the following SQL statement to retrieve the `User` object that posted the `Link`.
-Note that two statements are generated for this, the first one retrieves the `postedById` that identifies the `User` that posted the `Link` and next is the query to retrieve the `User` itself.
+Prisma Client generates the following SQL statement to retrieve the `Vote` objects that voted the `Link`.
+With the `Vote` id, the voting `User` id is retrieved and lastly the voting `User` is retrieved.

 ```bash
 prisma:query SELECT `main`.`Vote`.`id`, `main`.`Vote`.`linkId`, `main`.`Vote`.`userId` FROM `main`.`Vote` WHERE `main`.`Vote`.`linkId` IN (?)
 LIMIT ?
 OFFSET ?